Murder of April Tinsley: Investigations

 During the Memorial Day weekend in 2004, four notes were found in the Fort Wayne area that are believed to have been written by Tinsley's murderer.
 Three of these notes were left on girls' bicycles, and another one was left in a mailbox.
 Three notes were placed in plastic bags, along with used condoms and Polaroid pictures of a man's lower body.
 One of these notes read, "Hi honey...
 I been watching you....I am the same person that kidnapped an rape an kill april tinsley, ...
-You are my next victim....if you don't report this to police an if I don't see this in the paper tomorrow or on the local news...I will blow up your house." [sic] The DNA from the condoms matched the police's DNA profile of the suspect, leading investigators to believe the incidents were connected.
+You are my next victim....if you don't report this to police an if I don't see this in the paper tomorrow or on the local news...I will blow up your house." [sic] The DNA from the condoms matched the police's DNA profile of the suspect, confirming to investigators the incidents were connected.

 In April 2009, the television program America's Most Wanted ran a segment on Tinsley's case and asked for tips.
 The investigative series Crime Watch Daily covered the murder in an episode that aired in 2016.
 Tinsley's case was featured in an episode of On the Case with Paula Zahn that aired on July 15, 2018, just hours after an arrest was made in the case.
 On October 26, 2018, the Indiana State Police honored three Fort Wayne investigators for helping authorities identify John D. Miller as a suspect in the Tinsley case.

 Police profile of the suspect

 Soon after the murder, police released a composite sketch of the suspect based on the account of a person who said they saw Tinsley's kidnapper.
-On April 26, 1988, police sent DNA samples of Tinsley and five suspects to a private lab in Germantown, Maryland for profiling, giving inconclusive results.
+On April 26, 1988, police sent DNA samples of Tinsley and five suspects to a private lab in Germantown, Maryland, for profiling, giving inconclusive results.

 The FBI's Behavioral Analysis Unit created a profile of the suspect in 2009, describing him as a "Preferential Child Sex Offender", meaning "he has a long-term and persistent sexual desire for children."
 The profile described the murderer as a white male, then in his 40s through 50s, living or working in northeast Fort Wayne/Allen County with a low to medium income.

 In June 2015, the Virginia-based company Parabon released a "Snapshot" composite sketch of the suspect based on information from his DNA.
 Police released an updated version of this sketch in early May 2016.